 Key Scenes

-- The Jungle Gym: Melanie sits for a smoke outside the school, oblivious as crows slowly and silently mass on the jungle gym behind her.
-The gradual reveal is a masterclass in building suspense.
+- The Playground Gathering: Melanie sits on a bench outside the schoolhouse, oblivious as crows slowly and silently amass on the jungle gym behind her.
+It is a masterclass in building tension without a single action.

 Iconic Quotes

 - “They’re coming!
-They’re coming!” – A child screaming during the attack on the schoolhouse.
+They’re coming!” – A woman in the diner, moments before a bird attack.

 Easter Eggs and Hidden Details

-- Hitchcock’s Cameo: The director makes his signature appearance early in the film, seen walking his two real-life Sealyham Terriers, Geoffrey and Stanley, out of the pet shop as Melanie enters.
+- Alfred Hitchcock’s Cameo: The director makes his signature cameo appearance early in the film.
+He is seen walking two of his own real-life Sealyham Terriers out of the pet shop as Melanie Daniels enters.

 Trivia